dougeby/IntuneDocs/intune/developer/app-sdk-android.md

 `androidx.*` in the `includeExternalLibraries` field of the plugin config.
 Invocations of the command-lines tool must list all jar files explicitly.

+### Pre-AndroidX Architecture Components
+Many Android architecture components including Room, ViewModel, and WorkManager were repackaged for AndroidX.
+If your app uses the pre-AndroidX variants of these libraries, ensure rewrites apply by including `android.arch.*` in the `includeExternalLibraries` field of the plugin config.
+Alternatively, update the libraries to their AndroidX equivalents.

 ## SDK permissions

 The Intune App SDK requires three [Android system permissions](https://developer.android.com/guide/topics/security/permissions.html) on apps that integrate it: